kenobech/DigitalSalesAnalysis/README.md

 7. **Referential Integrity**: Primary and Secondary Keys are introduced for data relationships, ensuring data consistency, integrity and supporting complex joins.

+8. **SQL Analysis**: The following  are a series of SQL scripts used for Analysis

 ## Key Analytical Findings

 * **Customer Trends**: